Wild for Bees 2014 / 2015 and Pollinator Partnership Bee Hotels

 Look around you: nearly every tree, plant, fruit and vegetable in your sight is the product of animal pollination.
 Bees are the most effective animal pollinators of all; they travel from plant to plant, flower to flower, to help buds bloom and keep the ecosystem in sync.
 Our wild, native pollinator bees are the most effective of the bees.
 They make up over 90% of the bee population and work independently to spread pollen.
 As they are facing rapid decline, these solitary native pollinator bees need both food sources and resting places.
 Pollinator gardens provide the former, while bee hotels (sustainable resting spaces for these solitary native pollinator bees) provide the latter.
 Unlike honeybees, these native bees nest individually, without a queen or hive.
 Equally important, native bees are not prone to sting.

 The project has been featured in media across the country, including CBC News, Global News, and the Toronto Star.
-The bee hotels have also displayed as part of various events across Toronto, including: Canada Blooms; 100in1Day at Withrow Park Farmers’ Market; Toronto Botanical Garden’s UP Express Pop-up; TBG’s Earth Month installation at First Canadian Place; the Exchange Tower’s Earth Week installation; and Fairmount Park Farmers’ Market.
-In recognition of our outstanding efforts, with our partners, Sustainable has been awarded by the North American Pollinator Protection Campaign (NAPPC) as the 2014 Advocate for Canada.
+The bee hotels have also been displayed as part of various events across Toronto, including: Canada Blooms; 100-in-1-Day at Withrow Park Farmers’ Market; Toronto Botanical Garden’s UP Express Pop-up; Toronto Botanical Garden’s Earth Month installation at First Canadian Place; the Exchange Tower’s Earth Week installation; and Fairmount Park Farmers’ Market.
+In recognition of our outstanding efforts, with our partners, Sustainable has been awarded by the North American Pollinator Protection Campaign (NAPPC) as the 2014 Pollinator Advocate for Canada.

 NAPPC is a growing, collaborative body of more than 120 diverse partners in the United States, Canada and Mexico.
 Respected scientists, researchers, conservationists, government officials and dedicated volunteers are succeeding with major programs to protect pollinators, to raise pollinator-related issues, and to benefit the health of all species – particularly those most threatened.